amirhossein693/tania8/README.md

 ## Getting Started
 This package requires GruntJS, NodeJS, NPM

-In First Step Go to your drupal 8 project directory and clone this theme there:
+In first Step Go to your drupal 8 project directory and clone this theme there:

 ```shell
 cd [project-directory]/themes/